 12. Plaintiff Michael Duffy is a resident of St. Petersburg, Florida, and a Participant in the Plan.
-Mr. Duffy worked for Busch Entertainment Corporation from 1992 through 2009.
-He started receiving retirement benefits under the Plan on January 1, 2018, when he was 65.
+Mr. Duffy worked for Busch Entertainment Corporation from 1992 through 2009, accruing a pension in the Anheuser-Busch Companies Pension Plan (the "ABC Plan").
+He started receiving retirement benefits under the ABC Plan on January 1, 2018, when he was 65.
 Mr. Duffy is receiving a joint and survivor annuity.